Top 5 Ways to Explore Scottsdale's Sonoran Desert

 Guided tours by Jeep, Hummer and you-drive Tomcars will take you to some of the desert’s most pristine expanses.
 Along the way, you’ll learn about the desert’s fascinating eco-system, geology and cultural history.

 Get in touch with your inner cowboy or cowgirl on a guided horseback riding trek!
 Beginners to experienced riders are welcome and will enjoy stunning Sonoran Desert views and the companionship of a gentle horse as you ride through rolling mountain foothills and lush desert washes.

 In a landscape as panoramic as the Sonoran Desert, there’s no better way to soak it all in than on a hot air balloon flight.
 You’ll drift along with the breeze as your pilot guides the balloon high into the air for expansive scenic views or dips close to the ground for a glimpse of wildlife and native vegetation.
 Every ride ends with a champagne toast to commemorate your flight.

 Water sports in the desert?
 Absolutely!
-There are more than eight lakes and rivers within a 60-minute drive of downtown Scottsdale, which means you’re never far from fishing, kayaking, river rafting, tubing, parasailing and boat tours.
+There are eight lakes and rivers within a 60-minute drive of Old Town Scottsdale, which means you’re never far from fishing, kayaking, river rafting, tubing, paddle boarding and boat tours.